 - 1 cardamom pod

-- 2 tbsp dry coconut or desiccated coconut - optional
+- 2 tablespoon dry coconut or desiccated coconut - optional

 Vangi bath rice Ingredients

-- 2 tsp Bengal gram - chana dal
+- 2 teaspoon Bengal gram - chana dal

 - 1 strand curry leaves